 What most expatriates (and their families) vastly underestimate is the amount of hard work and culture shock involved in returning to their home country from an expatriate assignment.
 Here too, I coach on preparing far in advance, often a year ahead, for a successful return.
 We focus on rebuilding and maintaining effective and relevant networks in your home country, clarifying and articulating your renewed value proposition, and negotiating new positions that are aligned with your values, capabilities and lifestyle preferences.

-There are significant cultural differences between France and the US in all aspects of managing your expatriate assignment and return.
+There are significant cultural differences between France and the US.
 I coach in a way that is deeply informed by those differences.